 Preschooler’s viewing should be limited to special TV shows and occasional videotapes that are produced for young children.
 Because the difference between fantasy and reality is not clear for this age group, regular TV shows may cause fears.

-Family time is too precious to be squandered on TV shows.
+Family time is too precious to be squandered on TV shows or distracted by texting.
 In addition, don’t have the television always on as a background sound in your house.
 If you don’t like a quiet house, try listening to music without lyrics.